 If the tree is on a slope, always measure on the uphill side.
-If the tree is leaning, the DBH tape must be wrapped to be perpendicular to the main axis of the trunk trees were measured for diameters and heights concurrently with live trees, and in the corresponding nests, according to tree sizes.
-Three diameter measurements were taken using the Criterion RD1000 laser dendrometer: diameter at the base of the dead tree (\mathbf{D}{base}); diameter at breast height (dbh), and diameter at top of dead tree (\mathbf{D}{top}) (Figure 14).
+If the tree is leaning, the DBH tape must be wrapped to be perpendicular to the main axis of the trunk iii.
+Standing Deadwood and Stumps

+Standing dead trees were measured for diameters and heights concurrently with live trees, and in the corresponding nests, according to tree sizes.
+Three diameter measurements were taken using the Criterion RD1000 laser dendrometer: diameter at the base of the dead tree (Dbase); diameter at breast height (dbh), and diameter at top of dead tree (Dtop) (Figure 15).
 Deadwood bole height (H) was measured with the TruPulse 200B Ranger finder.